JamesCalingo/socketTest/README.md

 ```
 node server.js
 ```
 in Terminal or GitBash.
-Just be aware that if you do this, you can only run "chats" through the browsers on your machine - you will not be able to communicate between different devices.
+Just be aware that if you do this, you can only run "chats" through the browsers on your machine - you will not be able to communicate between different devices (i.e. a laptop and a smartphone).

 # The future for this app
 I believe there is a way for there to be a "master" user so that the answers aren't broadcast to all of the players, and also to have the "master" user broadcast the responses to all.
 Also, in the future, there is a way to "store" messages because currently, messages are lost when the user refreshes/if a user joins the room after messages are sent, they have no way of seeing previous messages.